 I mean, it is the most completely pro-Trump thing I think I've seen in Europe since he got elected.

-The president's warning to Germany, if and with all the talk about, well, Vladimir Putin must have something on Donald Trump.
+The president's warning to Germany, and with all the talk about, well, Vladimir Putin must have something on Donald Trump, after all the fake news that he's beholden in some way to Vladimir Putin.

-If in fact Angela Merkel were to listen to Donald Trump and the billions of dollars of deals that they made with Russia and Vladimir, and again, we're spending all this money in large part to protect against Russia for Western Europe and our allies in Western Europe, that would end up crippling Russia's entire economy, which means that the biggest loser if Germany listens would be Vladimir Putin.
+If, in fact, Angela Merkel were to listen to Donald Trump and the billions of dollars of deals that they made with Russia and Vladimir, and again, we're spending all this money in large part to protect against Russia for Western Europe and our allies in Western Europe, that would end up crippling Russia's entire economy, which means that the biggest loser, if Germany listens, would be Vladimir Putin.

 And if I'm Putin, I'm thinking we can't, you know, this is a real clear present danger to their economy.